Closed-Loop Nash Competition for Liquidity: Comparison to Other Forms of Interactions

 The numerical results reported above suggest that the open-loop and closed-loop models lead to rather similar results for realistic parameter values.
 An intriguing theoretical question is whether the difference vanishes completely in the ``mean-field limit'' of many small agents.

 Rigorous convergence results of this kind have recently been obtained for models with interaction through the controlled state processes~\citep{lacker.20,lacker.leflem.21} and for ``extended'' mean-field games with interaction through the agents' controls \citep{Djete21}.
 However in their setup, each agent is also affected by an idiosyncratic noise, which is crucial to the proof of convergence.
 It is an important question for future research to study similar limiting results to generic ``extended'' mean-field games, where the only source of randomness is a common noise, as in the present paper.
 To prove this convergence result in our setting, one would have to study the large-$N$ asymptotics of the system of equations \eqref{eq-a-system}--\eqref{eq-f-system}, \eqref{eq-a-bar-system}--\eqref{eq-c-bar-system} characterizing our closed-loop equilibrium for the rescaled trading cost $\lambda/N$.
-We do not pursue this here but report some positive numerical evidence in Figure~\ref{fig:5}, which plots the ratio of the optimal values in the closed-loop and open-loop models for numbers of agents up to $N=1000$.
+We do not pursue this direction in this paper, but we report some positive numerical evidence.
+Specifically, in Figure~\ref{fig:5} we plot the ratio of the value functions in the closed-loop and open-loop models for numbers of agents up to $N=1000$ which conjecture the existence of \textit{some} limiting model to which the closed-loop and open-loop equilibria converge.
+Identifying the correct form of a limiting model that can in turn be studied directly is an important direction for future research.